HashashinMaster/art-gallery/README.md

 # Art Gallery Website - MERN Stack

-🎨 Welcome to Art Gallery - an interactive web application that allows you to create, customize, and animate paintings, generate AI voice documentaries for your artworks, and showcase them in a beautiful gallery with stunning animations using GSAP!
+🎨 Welcome to Art Gallery - an interactive web application that allows you to create, customize, and animate paintings, generate AI voice documentaries for your artworks, and showcase them in a stunning 3D gallery using Three.js and GSAP for captivating animations!

 ## 🚀 Features